 The experimental procedure involved three parts.
-In the first part, participants completed a pre-test self-report of their level of expertise in the general content area of each of the stimuli.
-This was done on a 5-point scale, simply by asking questions like "Please rate, on a scale from 1 to 5, where 1 is no knowledge and 5 is expert, your knowledge of the order of American holidays.".
+In the first part, participants completed a pre-test self-report of their level of expertise in the general content area of each of the problems.
+This was done on a 5-point scale, simply by asking questions like "Please rate, on a scale from 1 to 5, where 1 is no knowledge and 5 is expert, your knowledge of the order of American holidays."

-In the second part, participants completed each of the six ranking questions from Table 1 in a random order.
-Within each problem, the ten items were presented in an initially random order, and could then be 'dragged and dropped' to any part of the list to update the order.
-Participants were free to move items as often as they wanted, with no time restrictions.
-They hit a 'submit' button once they were satisfied with their answer.
-No time limit was placed
+In the second part, participants completed each of the eight ranking problems in a random order.
+Within each problem, the items were presented in an initially random order and could then be "dragged and dropped" to any part of the list to update the order.
+Participants were